intel/CPU-Manager-for-Kubernetes/docs/operator.md

 ## Troubleshooting and recovery
-If running `kcm cluster-init` using the [kcm-cluster-init-pod template][cluster-init-template] ends up in an error, the recommended way to start troubleshooting is to look at the logs using `kubectl logs -f`.
+If running `kcm cluster-init` using the [kcm-cluster-init-pod template][cluster-init-template] ends up in an error, the recommended way to start troubleshooting is to look at the logs using `kubectl logs POD_NAME [CONTAINER_NAME] -f`.

 For example, assuming you ran the [kcm-cluster-init-pod template][cluster-init-template] with default options, it should create two pods on each node named `kcm-init-install-discover-pod-<node-name>` and